The Invincible Iron Man (comics): "Stark: Disassembled" (#20–24)

 A message is displayed to Pepper by the armor in which Tony reveals there is a way to reboot his mind but offers to remain like that if it makes things easier.
 He also says Osborn cannot copy his or S.H.I.E.L.D. technology and that it will take Captain America, Thor, and himself to clean up the mess Osborn will do once he goes crazy.
 Donald Blake (Thor) and Captain America (Bucky) decide to use it even though Pepper doubts Tony can come back when so many others cannot.
 Meanwhile, Madame Masque hires the Ghost to kill Tony.
 In Stark's subconscious, he is trapped in a never-ending loop where machines attack when he attempts to dig for something before the scenario resets.
 In his subconscious, a hallucination of his parents (Howard and Maria) help him find an iron chest which was what he was digging for.
 He puts it on, but nothing happens.
 In the real world, Tony's recording outlines how to reboot him, involving installing Pepper's electromagnet onto his chest, jack the hard drive Maria Hill recovered from Futurpharm into his head and then use Thor's thunder to boot his brain.
 However, when it happens, there is no result, so Doctor Strange is called in to help Tony come back while the Ghost arrives, only to fail.
 Tony's brain is successfully rebooted; however, the reset point was sometime before the Civil War, leaving Stark with no knowledge of the current status quo.

 "Stark Resilient" (#25–33)

-Justine Hammer unleashes the mechanical hero Detroit Steel on a world not ready for that much metal and chrome, and God help anyone that gets in his way.
+Justine Hammer unleashes the mechanical hero Detroit Steel on Earth.
 Tony keeps sifting through the ashes of his old life and tries to rebuild who he is and what he does.
-The War Machine struggles to be a man of war in peacetime.
+War Machine struggles to be a man of war in peacetime.
 Meanwhile, Pepper Potts is on the road to recovery, but nothing is free from complication in Tony Stark's world and that means the debut of an all new Rescue.
 The gang at Stark Resilient burns the midnight oil against an impossible deadline, but they are not the only ones manufacturing a world-changer.
 Justine Hammer is building an army of bombers as air support for Detroit Steel.
 And all of Tony Stark's plans are in danger as the greatest foe he has ever faced is revealed.